Prepare for University Studies & Career Advancement

 Steps:

-- Mark the beats of the music where cuts can land.
+1. Mark beats where cuts can land.

-Practice (60 min): 30–45 second montage with at least 3 recurring motifs.
+Practice (60 min): 30–45 s montage with at least 3 recurring motifs.

 Submit: Montage MP4 + timeline screenshot with beat markers.